Published 14 Mar 2023

 Featured Supplier Audit Checklists

 A vendor audit checklist is used to ensure that the vendor’s quality management system (QMS) meets business requirements and standards.
 This checklist can be used by vendors to document and report any non-compliance to quality standards.
-It has 99 items and been built to help the inspector to perform the following:
+It has 99 items and has been built to help the inspector to perform the following:

 - Conduct a site walkthrough in the warehouse or production